NixOS/nixos-wiki-infra/README.md

 ## Downloading a dump of the wiki

 This is useful if you want to run your own instance.
-Every day an xml dump is updated here:
+Every day an XML dump is updated here:

 https://wiki.nixos.org/wikidump.xml.zst